 API Name Identifies the field to the integration API and notification rules.
-You can use A-Z, a-z,

-• Can contain HTML - If checked (the default) users (or the integration API) are expected to enter HTML code in this field.
+You can use A-Z, a-z, 0-9, $$, -, & (not including the comma) in an API name.
+Display Name Displays the name that users see in the user interface.
+Values Select one of the following options: • Can contain HTML - If checked (the default) users (or the integration API) are expected to enter HTML code in this field.
 NA displays the field as HTML, not text, in the user interface.
 This enables you to include a link to an external trouble ticket application.
 Limit to - If checked, enter values, separated by commas, that will appear in a drop-down list box.
 Devices

-These fields appear on the Device Information page.
+Field Description/Action These fields appear on the Device Information page.
 You can enter or edit the values by clicking the Edit link, which opens the Edit Device page, or by clicking Add from the Devices drop-down menu, which opens the New Device page.
 API Name Identifies the field to the integration API and notification rules.
-You can use A-Z, a-z,
+You can use A-Z, a-z, 0-9, , -, & (not including the comma) in an API name.
 Display Name Displays the name that users see in the user interface.

-Can contain HTML - If checked (the default) users (or the integration API) are expected to enter HTML code in this field.
+Values Select one of the following options: • Can contain HTML - If checked (the default) users (or the integration API) are expected to enter HTML code in this field.
 NA displays the field as HTML, not text, in the user interface.
-This enables you to include a link to an external trouble ticket application.

-Limit to - If checked, enter values, separated by commas, that will appear in a drop-down list box.
+This enables you to include a link to an external trouble ticket application. • Limit to - If checked, enter values, separated by commas, that will appear in a drop-down list box.
+Device Blades/Modules These fields appear on the View/Edit Modules pages.

-Device Blades/Modules

-These fields appear on the View/Edit Modules pages.

 API Name Identifies the field to the integration API and notification rules.
-You can use A-Z, a-z, application.
+You can use A-Z, a-z, 0-9, $$, -, & (not including the comma) in an API name.
 Display Name Displays the name that users see in the user interface.

-•Can contain HTML - If checked (the default) users (or the integration API) are expected to enter HTML code in this field.
+Values Select one of the following options: • Can contain HTML - If checked (the default) users (or the integration API) are expected to enter HTML code in this field.
 NA displays the field as HTML, not text, in the user interface.
-This enables you to include a link to an external trouble ticket drop-down list box.

-• Limit to - If checked, enter values, separated by commas, that will appear in a
+This enables you to include a link to an external trouble ticket application.
+Limit to - If checked, enter values, separated by commas, that will appear in a drop-down list box.